 Every customer you’ve ever had went through their own process to research, discover, select, and decide on your store.
 This is called a buyer journey, and it ideally culminates in a purchase.
-How well you optimize your buyer’s journey determines who becomes a customer, retention rate, and your customer lifetime value.
+How well you optimize your buyer’s journey determines who becomes a customer, your retention rate, and your customer lifetime value.

 For D2C eCommerce sellers, the buyer’s journey maps to your sales funnel.
 You likely already use awareness, consideration, and decision filters to build relevant content, target ads, and send out emails.
-You may have additional steps mapped out with more data, but for the sake of this article, I’ll simplify the buyer’s journey to; Awareness, consideration, decision, and the post-purchase experience.
+You may have additional steps mapped out with more data, but for the sake of this article, I’ll simplify the buyer’s journey to: awareness, consideration, decision, and the post-purchase experience.

-Here’s how to optimize every step of your eCommerce buyer journey.
+Read on to learn how to optimize every step of your eCommerce buyer journey.

 1) Find the right audience

 The first step in any buyer journey starts with the right buyer.
 You need to figure out who your best customers are and how you define them.

 - Demographics — Ex. selling calcium supplements to people over a certain age